fengcanzu/FMNTS/README.md

 pha_fmsf = pha_mdpr − pha_mdre + pha_ltre
 ```

-A pixel-level **weight map** (based on Landsat observation count and temporal regularity) blends the HANTS and FMSF coefficient sets.
+A pixel-level **weight map** (based on Landsat observation count and temporal regularity) blends the HANTS and FMSF coefficient sets.If the number of observations per year exceeds 14, use the results from HANTS; if it is less than 14, use the results from FMSF.

 ### Step 5 — Reconstruction & Export (Cells 7–8)

-Evaluates the fused harmonic model on a dense date grid and exports a multi-band GeoTIFF, one band per time step, with band descriptions set to ISO date strings.
+Export multi-band GeoTIFF based on a custom time interval.

 ---